 Upon the closing of the IPO in February 2020, all shares of redeemable convertible preferred stock then outstanding converted into 39,600,423 shares of common stock.
-There were no shares of redeemable convertible preferred stock outstanding as of March 31, 2020.
+There were no shares of redeemable convertible preferred stock outstanding as of September 30, 2020.

-The redeemable convertible preferred stock is recorded outside of permanent equity because while it is not mandatorily redeemable, it will become redeemable upon the occurrence of certain liquidation events that are considered not solely within the Company's control.
+The redeemable convertible preferred stock was recorded outside of permanent equity because while it was not mandatorily redeemable, it would have become redeemable upon the occurrence of certain liquidation events that are considered not solely within the Company's control.
 Accordingly, the redeemable convertible preferred stock has been presented in the mezzanine section on the consolidated balance sheets.